Aga Muhlach: Relationships

-In 1986, Muhlach, 17, decided to have a child with Janice de Belen after the two were paired in the film Super-Wan-Tu-Tri.
+In 1986, Muhlach, 17, had a child with Janice de Belen after the two were paired in the film Super-Wan-Tu-Tri.
 De Belen announced her pregnancy on primetime television and said Muhlach had asked her to marry him, but that she refused as they were still young.
 Muhlach's father was also against the marriage because of their ages.
 De Belen gave birth to Luigi "Igi Boy" Muhlach, Muhlach's first child.

 Muhlach has been linked to actresses Agot Isidro, Melissa Fernandez, Gretchen Barretto and Mikee Cojuangco.

 In 1993, he was dating Aiko Melendez during the shooting of their movie May Minamahal but after their relationship ended, he was linked romantically with Puerto Rican former Miss Universe and 1995 film Basta't Kasama Kita leading actress Dayanara Torres.
-Reports said Muhlach intended to follow Torres to Puerto Rico and marry her, but chose his acting career over his personal life.
 The couple dated for three to four years.

-Married life
+Family

-Muhlach married Charlene Gonzalez in May 2001.
+Muhlach married Charlene Gonzalez, a Miss Universe 1994 Top 6 finalist, in May 2001.
 They started dating only after he asked for her parents' permission to get engaged to her.
 They met through Gonzalez' cousin and his former co-star J.C.
 Bonnin when the latter was 16.
 They met again during the 1994 Binibining Pilipinas pageant, in which he was a judge, and she won as Binibing Pilipinas–Universe.
 She was also his co-star in Oki Doki Doc, where they became friends.
 They got married on May 28, 2001, in St. Joseph the Worker Parish in Pacdal, Baguio, less than a year after their engagement.
-They have twins named Atasha and Andres.

-In July 2024, Muhlach's wife and twin children joined him in starring in the TV5 sitcom Da Pers Family.
+Later that year, Gonzalez gave birth to twins named Atasha and Andres, both of whom later joined the entertainment industry; in July 2024, the Muhlach family starred in the TV5 sitcom Da Pers Family.